kavyav12/TRINIT_Nox-Lucis_ML01/README.md

 # Road_damage
- Was not able to upload the file on github due to size have uploaded in drive
+# Was not able to upload the file on github due to size

-#Here's the modified documentation without the conclusion and references sections:

----
+# I have uploaded in drive

 ## Road Damage Detection with Faster R-CNN Documentation